FREE UK SHIPPING OVER £35 | KLARNA OVER £35

 This is not an exhaustive list, but I hope it will at least give you some questions to check in with and think about whether any of these apply to you.

-If we were to meet in real life you will see that my skin is far from perfect.
+However, if we were to meet in real life you would see that my skin is far from perfect.

-I’ve missed the boat of having flawless, pore-less, texture-less and even skin with no discolouration after spending my first 40 years not wearing sunscreen and growing up under the South-African sun.
-Plus I’m heading towards 50 and I’m knee-deep in Menopause, so I've also had to adjust the expectations I have of my skin and how much I can actually do on my own without professional intervention.
+I'm also now heading towards 50 and knee-deep in hormonal/menopausal and other physiological changes like losing bone and fat mass in my face - so I've also had to adjust the expectations I have of my skin and how much I can do on my own without professional intervention.

 I now know what works for me, but I speak to many customers and friends who still feel quite lost and don’t know where to start, what to look for or how to adjust their skincare routines - especially for maturing, changing midlife skin.